St. Ubaldesca Church: History

-After the Military Order left the island, the church became property of the state.
+After the Order left the island, the church became property of the state.
 After the 19th century, the population of the parish began to flourish and the church struggled to meet the spiritual needs of the people.
-In 1883 the archbishop received a letter from the parish expressing their wish for the church to fulfill its role for the growing community.
+In 1883 the Archbishop of Malta received a letter from the parish expressing their wish for the church to fulfil its role for the growing community.
 On 17 July 1901, the ownership of the church was relinquished to the ecclesiastical authorities, at the request of bishop Peter Pace, to serve as a parish church.
 During that year, a committee, presided by Marquis Giorgio Crispo Barbaro di San Giorgio and Fr.
 Francis Attard, was founded to take upon itself the task to foresee that materials were gathered and upgrading works were done on the church.
 Upgrading works were completed on 15 September 1901.
 In 1902, the church was enlarged and its original altarpiece, a painting by Bartolomeo Garagona, was replaced by a painting by Lazzaro Pisani.

-The church ceased to be the parish church of Paola in around 1928 when religious rituals began to be held within the Basilica of Christ the King, which had been appositely built to cater for the growing population in the town.
-Between 2007 and 2008 the church underwent restoration works.
-Prior to the time, the facade had fallen in disrepair, with various structural damages to the sides and roof.
+The church ceased to be the parish church of Paola around 1928 when religious rituals began to be held within the Basilica of Christ the King, which had been appositely built to cater for the growing population in the town.
+Between 2007 and 2008 the church underwent restoration.
+Prior to its restoration, the facade had fallen in disrepair, with various structural damages to the sides and roof.